1919 Pittsburgh Panthers football team: West Virginia

 The fifteenth meeting with the West Virginia Mountaineers took place in Pittsburgh on October 11, 1919.
 The unbeaten (2–0) Mountaineers were led by third year coach Mont McIntire and had scored 116 points in two games, while giving up 0.
-The Mountaineers did not play in 1918 but had a veteran team and a consensus All-America fullback in Ira Rogers.
+The Mountaineers did not play in 1918 but had a veteran team and a consensus All-America fullback in Ira Rodgers.

 Coach Warner "realizes that the Mountaineers are going to invade Pittsburgh 'loaded for bear,' and that they are confident of returning home with a victory.
 He also realizes that their confidence is well grounded, and that it is going to take a much better brand of football than the Panthers showed against Geneva to stave off the invaders."

 On Wednesday (October 8) Harry Keck of The Gazette Times wrote: "West Virginia has one of the greatest teams the country has seen in several years and a loss to her will be far from a disgrace."

 On Sunday he changed his tune: "A combination of the 'breaks,' superior football and a sloppy field enabled the University of Pittsburgh eleven to trample the husky West Virginia Mountaineers in a sea of mud at Forbes Field yesterday afternoon 26 to 0.
 Four touchdowns were scored by Pitt.
 The largest opening day crowd in the history of Pitt football turned out for the game and packed all parts of the grandstand.
 It was estimated that the attendance ran close to 20,000."

 Pitt scored in the first period on a 3 yard plunge by Andy Hastings.
 Hastings missed the goal kick.
 The second quarter was scoreless.
 Pitt led 6–0 at the halftime.
 In the third stanza two touchdowns were scored.
 Herb Stein scooped up a fumbled punt on the Mountaineers' 30-yard line and ran across the goal line.
 Hastings kicked the goal.
 West Virginia fumbled a few plays later on their 6-yard line and Pitt recovered.
 Hastings passed to Tom Davies for the score.
 The kick was unsuccessful.
 Pitt led 19–0 after three quarters.
 The final score came after an eleven play sustained drive from midfield and ended with a three yard dash through left guard by Hastings.
 Hastings kicked goal to end the scoring: Pitt 26 to West Virginia 0.
 West Virginia finished the season with an 8–2 record.

 The Pitt lineup for the game against West Virginia was John McCrory (left end), Harvey Harman (left tackle), James Bond (left guard), Herb Stein (center), John McLean (right guard), Lou Mervis (right tackle), Fred Ewing (right end), Jimmy DeHart (quarterback), Tom Davies (left halfback), Andy Hastings (right halfback) and James Morrow (fullback).
 Substitutes appearing in the game for Pitt were Thomas Hamberger, John Laughran, Oscar Kratzert, Frank Eckert, Cliff Brown, Herb McCracken, Louis Markowitz, Frank Masley, Abe Breman and Gus Aschman.
 The game was played in 12-minute quarters.